mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__text">
 <h2>Building with Empathy</h2>

-<p>So, fantastic, you're got this far (well done!) and you're ready to start designing with empathy!
+<p>So, fantastic, you've got this far (well done!) and you're ready to start designing with empathy!
 But what does empathy, accessibility, performance, etc mean in practise.
 <p>Well, let me give you a non-technical practical example.
 </section>